Malaysia Parliament votes to scrap mandatory death sentences

 Malaysia has a moratorium on hanging since 2018.
 The government also proposed last year to abolish mandatory death penalties, but the move was scuppered after Parliament was dissolved for a general election.
 Foreigners account for more than 500 of those on death row, according to the Anti-Death Penalty Asia Network.

-“Essentially, we have now narrowed down our death penalty to only three main offenses: murder, drug trafficking and treason,” said Dobby Chew of ADPAN.
+“Essentially, we have now narrowed down our death penalty to only three main groups of offenses: murder, drug trafficking and treason,” said Dobby Chew of ADPAN.
 “This is a good first step forward.
 It brings Malaysia closer in line with international standards for those countries that retain the death penalty.”